localstack/docs/content/en/user-guide/aws/s3/index.md

 You can either change the endpoint to an S3-specific one, or configure your SDK to use **Path style** requests instead.
 Check out our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/) to learn how you can configure language SDKs to access LocalStack and S3.

+{{< alert title="S3 Force Path Style" >}}
+While using AWS language SDKs, you would need to configure `ForcePathStyle` to `true` in the S3 client configuration to use **Path style** requests.
+The S3 service endpoint is slightly different from the other service endpoints, because AWS is deprecating path-style based access for hosting buckets.
+If you want to use virtual host addressing of buckets, you can remove `ForcePathStyle` from the configuration.
+{{< /alert >}}

 If your endpoint is not prefixed with `s3.`, all requests are treated as **Path style** requests.
 Using the `s3.localhost.localstack.cloud` endpoint URL is recommended for all requests aimed at S3.